Understanding the New York No-Fault State Divorce: A Comprehensive Guide

 Cons of No-Fault Divorce

 - Child custody: Sometimes, it can be more difficult for parents seeking New York no-fault state divorce to agree on child custody.
-This is due to the possibility that the courts will blame both spouses for the divorce.
+It is due to the possibility that the courts will blame both spouses for the divorce.

 Speaking to a lawyer about your options is crucial if you are considering divorcing your partner in New York.
-Our divorce lawyer at The Law Offices Of SRIS.P.C can help you understand the legal options, represent you in court if necessary, and work diligently to obtain possible results.
+Our divorce lawyer at The Law Offices of SRIS.P.C. can help you understand the legal options, represent you in court if necessary, and work diligently to obtain possible results.